sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

      </td>
      <td>
        <ul>
-         <li>On this this hostgroup level we define the base operating system parameters.
+         <li>On this Host Group level we define the base operating system parameters.
 Such as the version, the image used, etc.</li>
-         <li>All systems that utilize e.g. RHEL 8 are nested in hostgroups below <code class="language-plaintext highlighter-rouge">hg-rhel-8</code></li>
+         <li>All systems that utilize e.g. RHEL 8 are nested in Host Groups below <code class="language-plaintext highlighter-rouge">hg-rhel-8</code></li>
        </ul>
      </td>
     </tr>